LuisAndrino/PomodoroTimer/README.md

 # PomodoroTimer
 ## Description 🕒

 A simple Pomodoro clock ⏰ used as a method for agile task management.
 It involves focusing on a task for 15 minutes and then taking a 5-minute break.
+Here you can see the [project](https://luisandrino.github.io/PomodoroTimer/)

 ## Goal 🎯